As Americans look to escape, this peer-to-peer RV rental startup is happy to accommodate them – TechCrunch

 TC: Are their expectations different?
 Are they looking for certain things that maybe more seasoned RV campers wouldn’t think to ask?

 JC: The big trend that we’re seeing in the RV industry, and this is not unique to America, is the new consumers don’t want those big land barges.
 What they want are camper vans, because the average user on our platform is under the age of 40, which was a big surprise to this industry because it’s always leaned a little bit towards the Boomer or the retiree demographic.
 And they like camping off the grid.
 They like to operate with vehicles that feel comfortable to them, that have a smaller footprint, that are easier on the environment.
 And so things that have become popular are solar power, potable water that can be transportable, hookups for mountain bikes, sporting gear . . .
-They also to be able to head to unique locations where they can build those Instagram mobile moment.
+They also want to be able to head to unique locations where they can build those Instagram mobile moments.
 So we’re starting to see that trend, and it has become a global phenomenon.

 TC: When we last talked, in January of last year, Outdoorsy had around 35,000 vehicles available to rent on the platform.
 How many are on the platform now?

-JC: We have 48,000 peer-to-peer listings; when we add our international users and we have a lot of these mega fleets that are connected to our site via an API like Indies Campers or Jucy, that puts our our supply at 68,000 units.
+JC: We have 48,000 peer-to-peer listings; when we add our international users and we have a lot of these mega fleets that are connected to our site via an API like Indies Campers or Jucy, that puts our supply at 68,000 units.

 TC: And how are you making sure that these vehicles are free of germs and don’t transmit diseases?

 JC: Cleanliness is a big factor for any form of accommodation.
 In our case, we’ve been producing for our listing community CDC guidelines on cleaning standards.
 We’ve asked our owners to place additional time between rentals so they can let the vehicles take time to manually disinfect.
-One of the our investors at our company is a molecular biologist [whose] doctoral thesis at Harvard won the Nobel Prize for chemistry and he’s been helping us communicate with our owner community on things like these new ultraviolet radiation lamps that are common.
+One of our investors at our company is a molecular biologist [whose] doctoral thesis at Harvard won the Nobel Prize for chemistry and he’s been helping us communicate with our owner community on things like these new ultraviolet radiation lamps that are common.
 You’ll see them installed in ambulances . . . if you let them set for a while, they will help completely decontaminate the environment.

-We’re also encouraging renters to bring cleaning supplies with them if they you know A lot of people will feel much more safe if they’re able to control their environment.
+We’re also encouraging renters to bring cleaning supplies with them.
+A lot of people will feel much more safe if they’re able to control their environment.
 And we’ve started a contactless key exchange, [meaning] the owner will deliver the vehicle to a campsite, put up the awning, the camping chairs, and so on.
 And then the renter will come later.

 TC: You mentioned changing user behaviors.
 Out of curiosity, are you you seeing renters who aren’t heading to Yosemite or Yellowstone but instead to an RV down the street so they can, say, work apart from young children?